-Ethnographic Resources.
-Hunting was a tradition practiced by American Indian tribes, who are believed to have traditionally used the lands within Grand Teton National Park and the National Elk Refuge.
+Grand Teton National Park and the National Elk Refuge.
 Alternative 1 would not allow for hunting bison on the National Elk Refuge, and no hunting would be allowed under Alternative 2.
-Alternatives 3, 4, and 6 would provide for a reduction of bison by Native Americans on the refuge, in recognition of the cultural significance of bison to various tribes.
-In Alternatives 2 and 3, efforts to support elk migration to alternative winter range outside Jackson Hole would be consistent with tribal views to let the herds behave naturally.
+Alternatives 3 and 6, and potentially Alternative 4, would provide for a ceremonial taking of bison by Native Americans on the refuge, in recognition of the cultural significance of bison to various tribes.
+In Alternatives 2 and 3, efforts to support elk migration to winter range outside Jackson Hole would be consistent with tribal views to let the herds behave naturally.